data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 We meet (virtually) four times a year.

-> Our next session will be on the 7th of March 2024 discussing Technology Is Not Neutral: A Short Guide to Technology Ethics.
-Join our [mailing list](https://xgovdataethics.substack.com/) so you don't miss out.
+> [Join us](Sessions/2024/03-24-session.md) on the 7th of March 2024 discussing Technology Is Not Neutral: A Short Guide to Technology Ethics.

 While you're here, you may also want to: